Comrat: Economy

 Comrat is situated in the southern wine zone of Moldova.
 It is known for production of red wine and muscat.
 In Comrat and its suburbs there are about 10 wineries.

 Food production is very developed in the city.
 Comrat is a home for food processing factories, alcohol production, and an oil processing plant (the first and only one in Moldova).

 There is also such economic agents as a ferro-concrete factory, furniture productions, wood processing, production of plastic windows and doors, cattle butcheries, and transport companies.

 Sport

-Football clubs FC Olimp Comrat and Univer-Oguzsport are based in Comrat.
+Two football clubs: FC Olimp Comrat and CF Univer Comrat are based in Comrat, specifically the Victor Mumjiev Stadium.

 Geography

 Climate

 Comrat has a humid continental climate (Dfa), characterized by warm summers and cool, drier winters with snow.
-Winter lows are often below 0 °C. In summer, the average maximum temperature is approximately 25 °C. The average annual precipitation is relatively low.
+Winter lows are often below 0 °C. In summer, the average maximum temperature is approximately 28 °C. The average annual precipitation is relatively low.